Annulment Of Marriage In Singapore: 5 Must-Read Facts

 Void Marriage

-• Either party was still legally married to another person during the time of the marriage.
+• Polygamous marriages (Section 11): One party was already legally married to someone else under any law, custom, or religion at the time of the marriage.

 Voidable Marriage